permguard/permguard/site/content/docs/workspace/coding.md

 ## Objects

 The `objects` command manages the object store, allowing users to display the contents of an object and calculate differences (diffs) between versions.
+This command focuses solely on the local workspace and the source code, without interacting with any remote repositories.

 ```bash
  permguard objects